passsy/spot/README.md

 Spot automatically generates a Timeline HTML report when a test fails.
 Change this behavior by adjusting the `TimelineMode`, e.g. during development, to always generate the timeline or skip it for parts of a test.

-`TimlineMode` defines the following values:
+`TimelineMode` defines the following values:

 - `off`: No events will be recorded
 - `reportOnError` _(default)_: Only generate a Timeline report when a test fails
 - `always`: Always generate the Timeline report at the end of the test
 - `live`: Print all Timeline events to console as they happen

-There are three ways to change the `TimlineMode`:
+There are three ways to change the `TimelineMode`:

 #### Single test